women spending time alone enjoying a shower and self care time.

 Practicing relaxation techniques is important for people at any age.

-The following are just a few relaxation techniques that can help you find peace of mind.
+The following are just a few relaxation techniques that can help you protect your peace of mind.

 • Find peace in nature by taking a walk, sitting on the front porch, or reading outside.